ibmresilient/resilient-community-apps/oauth-utils/README.md

   ![screenshot: oauth-utils-ms-admin-smtp ](./doc/screenshots/oauth-utils-ms-admin-smtp.png)

-You can now add credentials and scope obtained above to an app.config file or alternatively use as command-line arguments for the `oauth2_generate_refresh_token` utility.
+You can now add credentials and scope obtained above to an app.config file or alternatively use as command line arguments for the `oauth2_generate_refresh_token` utility.

 ```
 client_id=1c22e8d1-daf0-407e-b576-0778cc3cd812